Maintaining and Repairing County Department Vehicles

 Fleet’s major responsibilities include preventive maintenance, predictive maintenance, vehicle/equipment procurement, and life cycle replacement of vehicles and equipment with a staff of 10 automotive technicians.
 Vehicles and equipment are purchased or leased through operating and capital funds.

-Fleet Maintenance Division Ranks Second
+Fleet Maintenance Division Ranks Second in 2011

 By the end of this year, the County’s traditional fuel vehicles will be phased out completely and every vehicle in our fleet will utilize some form of alternative fuel,”said Brooks.
 “This prestigious award not only demonstrates our commitment to being proper stewards of the local environment, but shows how we continue to embrace ‘green’ initiatives that ultimately protect our local taxpayers through reduced energy costs.”